brege/VortexBox-Mods/README.rst

 My hope is that with a better HTML, the Web UI will be easier to parse for an Android or iPhone app.
 Also, I've added an option to mirror FLAC to Ogg Vorbis to the Web UI, and made the scripts (e.g. flac2ogg.sh and flac-ogg-mirror) to do so.
 Some things can be improved, so I'm putting this here so others can help fork parts of VortexBox to include new options and a better user experience.

-THIS IS NOT OFFICIALLY SUPPORTED SOFTWARE FOR VORTEXBOX
+NOTE: This is not officially supported software for VortexBox.

 Howto
 -----

 To use these modifications, you'll need to move the files where they belong on your VortexBox.
 A directory structure has already been setup; you can probably use "cp -R /path/to/VortexBox-Mods /" to overwrite the old files, and use "yum reinstall vortexbox vb-GUI" if you are unhappy with the changes.
 No warantees (see COPYING).

 Note that updating vb-GUI and vortexbox will overwrite these files.
-Updating thses packages has been disabled in this version of the Web UI.
+Updating these packages has been disabled in this version of the Web UI.

 Todo
 ----

 - [audio] foo2bar scripts

-  - fix flac to ogg vorbis mirroring for special characters in file names (e.g. '?,()[] etc).

   - use "vorbisgain" to apply replay gain to ogg vorbis files